Gordon Covell

-Sir Gordon Covell (20 October 1887 – 4 October 1975) was a physician and a major general in the army of British India, and a leading global expert on Malaria disease control and eradication efforts in the middle of the 20th century.
-He was member of the expert committee on malaria set up by the WHO from 1948 to 1958, of which he served as the secretary.
-At that time, he was also an advisor to the British Ministry of Health and the Director of the Malaria Laboratory at Horton Hospital.
+Major-General Sir Gordon Covell (20 October 1887 – 4 October 1975) was a physician and Indian Medical Service officer.
+He specialized in malaria disease control and eradication efforts and was a member of the expert committee on malaria set up by the WHO from 1948 to 1958, serving as its secretary.
+He was also an advisor to the British Ministry of Health and the Director of the Malaria Laboratory at Horton Hospital.

 Education

-Covell studied at King's School Canterbury and graduated medicine (MBBS) from Guy's Hospital in 1913 and served in East Africa.
-He entered the Indian Medical Service in 1914 via competitive examination.
+Covell studied at King's School, Canterbury, and graduated in medicine (MBBS) from Guy's Hospital in 1913 after which he was posted on war duty in East African campaign (World War I).
+He qualified for the Indian Medical Service in 1914.
 After serving in World War I, he passed the DTM&H with distinction and received Doctor of Medicine in 1923.

 Career

-He served as a doctor in the Indian Medical Service from 1914 onwards till Indian independence, when he was heading the Central Malaria Bureau and the Director of the Malaria Institute of India in New Delhi (1936-1947).
-He was posted on war duty in East African campaign (World War I).
-After higher education, he was posted in the medical research department and posted in Central Malaria Bureau at Kasauli (later Central Research Institute, Kasauli), where he worked under Rickard Christophers and John Alexander Sinton, both accomplished Malariologists.
+Covell served as a doctor in the Indian Medical Service from 1914 until Indian independence, when he headed the Central Malaria Bureau and the Director of the Malaria Institute of India in New Delhi (1936-1947).
+Early in his career in India, he was posted in the medical research department and posted in Central Malaria Bureau at Kasauli (later Central Research Institute, Kasauli), where he worked under Rickard Christophers and John Alexander Sinton, both accomplished Malariologists.
 In 1928, he co-authored a book on conducting surveys for malaria, published by the Indian government under the British Raj.
 He was the first Assistant Director for the newly created Malaria Survey of India created in 1927 and subsequently became its Director succeeding the founding director, John Alexander Sinton.
 During his tenure in India, he supervised some of the first of systematic epidemiological surveys of Malaria in several urban and rural areas in different parts of the country including relatively remote areas in Wayanad district, Andaman and Nicobar Islands, coastal regions of Odisha, northern parts of Sindh, urban locations in Mumbai, Kolkata and Delhi.

 In 1927, he published possibly the first detailed account of the distribution of all 37 species of Anopheles mosquitoes (then known) from Indian and Ceylon.
 In a subsequent substantive account he published all known details of 137 species of Anopheles then known throughout the world with notes on their distribution, breeding and behaviour of all these.